CVS Health (CVS) Last Update 4/2/25

 1. Aetna Acquisition

-The Company acquired 100% of the outstanding shares and voting interests of Aetna for a combination of cash and stock in November 2018.
-Under the terms of the merger agreement, Aetna shareholders received $145 in cash and 0.8378 CVS Health shares for each Aetna share.
-The transaction valued Aetna at approximately $212 per share, or approximately $70 billion.
-Including the assumption of Aetna's debt, the total value of the transaction was approximately $78 billion.
-The Company financed the cash portion of the purchase price through a combination of cash on hand and by issuing approximately $45 billion of new debt, including senior notes and term loans.
-Aetna is a health care benefits company that offers traditional, voluntary, and consumer-directed health insurance products and related services.
-The acquisition of Aetna should improve the consumer health care experience for the company as they will combine Aetna's health care benefits products and services with CVS Health's more than 7,500 retail locations, and integrated pharmacy capabilities.
+In November 2018, CVS Health successfully acquired 100% of the outstanding shares and voting interests of Aetna through a combination of cash and stock.
+As per the terms of the merger agreement, Aetna shareholders received $145 in cash and 0.8378 CVS Health shares for each Aetna share they held.
+The transaction valued Aetna at approximately $212 per share, totaling approximately $70 billion.
+When including the assumption of Aetna's debt, the overall value of the transaction reached approximately $78 billion.
+CVS Health financed the cash portion of the purchase price using a combination of its existing cash reserves and by issuing approximately $45 billion of new debt, which included senior notes and term loans.
+Aetna, a health care benefits company offering traditional, voluntary, and consumer-directed health insurance products and related services, was acquired with the strategic aim of enhancing the consumer health care experience.
+By integrating Aetna's health care benefits products and services with CVS Health's extensive network of approximately 9,000 retail locations (including CVS Pharmacy stores and MinuteClinic locations) and its integrated pharmacy capabilities, CVS Health intended to create a more accessible and coordinated healthcare journey for consumers.

 1. CVS And Its Several Partnerships To Improve Its Performance